Stacking Up Positive Results for Beverage Distribution

 Bottle Flow Rack

 Bottle flow is an option for slower-moving individual bottles.
-It keeps SKUs separate and consolidates inventory to free-up valuable storage rack space.
+It keeps SKUs separate and consolidates inventory to free up valuable storage rack space.
 Individual bottle troughs drop into standard pallet rack for a fully custom solution without the custom price.

 Each pallet racking system has a sweet spot concerning the type of inventory that optimizes its use… as such, we often use multiple systems in combination to ensure maximized warehouse performance.